 Banish The Blue Dot

 Almost all email clients have a way of tracking “unread” messages; they cheerfully display counters of them.
 Ignore this information; it is useless.
 Messages have two states: in your inbox (unprocessed) and in your archive (processed).
 “Read” vs. “Unread” can be, at best, of minimal utility when resuming an interrupted scanning session.
 But, you are always only ever looking at the oldest message first, right?
-So none of the messages below it should be unread anyway...
+So none of the messages below it could possibly have been read yet anyway...

 As you try to start translating your flood of inbound communications into an actionable set of tasks you can actually accomplish, you are going to notice that your task list is going to grow and grow just as your Inbox was before.
 This is the hardest step: